 Two AKG headphone models to consider:

-1) AKG Pro Audio K167 TIESTO DJ Headphones - If you've reviewed our transcription jobs pages, you'll know this pair is our number one recommendation.
-The K167 headphones are simply awesome in so many ways: stellar sound quality (especially for the price point), a medium price point ($85.99 as of this writing) and a closed back (which is increasingly hard to find) that provides privacy, confidentiality and noise blocking all in one.
+1) AKG Y55 White DJ-Ready Headphones with Enriched Bass, Snug Fit and In-Line Remote/Microphone with Volume Control, White - If you've reviewed our transcription jobs pages, you'll know this pair is our number-one recommendation.
+The Y55 headphones are simply awesome in so many ways: stellar sound quality (especially for the price point), a medium price point, and a closed back (which is increasingly hard to find) that provides privacy, confidentiality and noise blocking all in one.
 Many companies argue that they don't produce many closed-back headphones because an open back allows for better sound quality, but the closed back on these babies doesn't hamper the sound quality at all; if anything, it improves it.
 The only downside to these headphones is they do break.
 After having a pair for over a year, one of the sides snapped off when we were a little rough with them.
-But for just $85.99, you won't find another pair of headphones with comparable sound quality.
+But for the price ($34.95 as of this writing), you won't find another pair of headphones with comparable sound quality.
 If you use these to listen to music in addition to transcription recordings, you may find yourself noticing how much better some of your favorite songs sound.
 And most importantly you may capture speech that transcriptionists with lesser headphones cannot.